-Churches are often divided by across lines of conservatives vs. liberals, gays vs. straights, churched vs. unchurched and young vs. old.
-Our vision it to united people under the single purpose of loving like Jesus loved for many generations to come.
+Churches are often divided across lines of conservatives vs. liberals, gays vs. straights, churched vs. unchurched and young vs. old.
+Our vision is to unit people for the single purpose of loving like Jesus for many generations to come.

 Mission: To lead people to a growing relationship with Jesus Christ.

 We believe that everyone is called to servant leadership.
-Our intention is to lead others and ourselves toward a growing relationship with Jesus Christ.
+We are leading others and ourselves toward a growing relationship with Jesus Christ.
 What grows is our faith or trust in the good news that God loves all of us.
-Faith in this good news taught by Jesus Christ has changed the world and it will transform you.
+This good news was taught and lived by Jesus Christ.
+It changed the world and it will transform you.

 Value: Intentional Relationship: inviting and investing in others.
 Life giving relationships don’t just happen.
 They require invitation and intentional investment.
 Just look at Jesus, he invited twelve people to follow him and spent the next three years investing in them.
 Here at Faith UCC we value making intentional investments in relationships.